Academic (School) Reference Letter Samples – Templates

 • An evaluation of the student’s specific skills and potential for success in their future endeavors.

-• The school reference letter should also include an enthusiastic endorsement of the referee’s candidacy.
+• It should also include an enthusiastic endorsement of the referee’s candidacy.

 How to Craft an Academic Reference Letter

-Generally, an academic reference letter should be one or two pages in length.
+Generally, it should be one or two pages in length.
 The document should focus on the student’s academic history, character, and future academic or career aspirations.
 Here is a guide on how to craft the letter:

 Request for the student’s academic information

-This is a great pre-writing consideration and the first step to writing an effective school reference letter for a student.
+This is a great pre-writing consideration and the first step to writing it effectively.
 Ask the student for a list of academic achievements, extracurricular activities, and GPA.
 In addition, request information about the program, college, university, or job they are applying for to tailor the letter to the specific program or job they are applying to.

-For instance, if the student is applying for a position at a given company, the recommender can ask to review the company’s job description to identify how best the student can suit the role.
-If the student is applying to a university, the writer of the academic reference letter can ask to review the student’s personal essay to learn more about why they are applying and what they hope to achieve from the opportunity.
+If the student is applying for a position at a given company, the recommender can ask to review the company’s job description to identify how best the student can suit the role.
+If the student is applying to a university, the writer of the letter can ask to review the student’s personal essay to learn more about why they are applying and what they hope to achieve from the opportunity.

 Correctly address the academic reference letter